 • Your contract for the new home goes forward only if you find a buyer for your current home

 • If you don’t find a buyer with the specified timeframe, the buying contract of the new home becomes void.
-In such cases, buyers should return money that sellers put in before starting a new house search afresh.

 • Sellers can put a kick-out clause into the contract.
 This clause guarantees that if a seller finds a new buyer and you are yet to find a buyer for your house, they give you 72 hours to either continue or drop out of the contract.